SantiM01/Senior-Project/NFL 2019 season.md

 ## Overall pass plays vs total plays for single player
 ![passplays_vs_totalplays](https://github.com/user-attachments/assets/f7c64824-5aed-439d-86c5-280b12cc8062)

+This graph shows how many times Matt Ryan ran the ball compared to his total plays.
+The steps mean his rushes happened so often but not consistently.
+With only about 35 rushes in over 700 plays, it’s clear he mostly passes.
+You can see when he decided to take off and run throughout the season.

 ## Overall rush plays vs total plays for single player
 ![rushplays_vs_totalplays](https://github.com/user-attachments/assets/6a031520-2c1f-4494-adf8-36aedc5e23bb)